7 reasons the world loves Dolly Parton

 6. She’s an authentic individual.
 Parton is comfortable with herself.
 She’s not afraid to tell it like it is or wear what she likes: sparkly clothes and sky-high heels.
 Her fans adore her honesty and genuine kindness.

 7. She’s an inspiring role model.
 Growing up, her family was poor.
 Parton dreamed of being a singing star but could not afford voice lessons or even a guitar.
 So she made her own guitar from an old mandolin and rusty piano strings, and performed on the porch for her siblings (and a few pigs).
-Hopefully her persistence inspires you to pursue your dreams!
+Maybe her persistence inspires you to pursue your dreams.

+Slade is the author of 150 children’s books.
+Her newest is the picture book “Dazzlin’ Dolly: The Songwriting, Hit-Singing, Guitar-Picking Dolly Parton.”

 Local journalism is essential.